nolanwinsman/UndergradJobHuntHandbook/docs/interviewing.md

 Now I want you to close your eyes and think of someone you just don't enjoy being around.
 It could be because they're annoying, they make you uncomftorable, they smell bad, whatever reason.
 Now think of someone you enjoy being around.
 It could be because they're funny, they're kind and warm, they good listeners, whatever.
 Now of the two people you imagined, which would you rather work with?
 Coming across as a likeable person during the interview is important.
 Of course they're looking for someone competent, they're also looking for someone they're going to have to sit next to for a few years.
 Now I don't really know techniques for coming across as a likeable person.
 I'm not always the best at it myself, but one important thing you can do is smile.
+The gift of gab means a lot in interviews.

 ## Don't be Yes Man like the Hit 2008 movie starring Jim Carrey